 Designing virtual simulations for pharmacy education

-A scenario-based educational module for students to learn about the different roles of pharmacy professionals.
+A web-based educational module for students to learn about the different roles of pharmacy professionals.

 My Role